Prop Weapon Usage

 • Set up a meeting with Production Services to go over the use of the prop weapon.

-• A member of the crew shall be designated Prop Master or Weapons Handler and have the responsibility for transporting, handling, control, distribution, and securing all prop weapons.
+• A member of the crew shall be designated Prop Master or Weapons Handler and have the responsibility for transporting, handling, controlling, distributing, and securing all prop weapons.

-• Before use on set, a safety meeting must be held and an announcement made to cast and crew that a prop weapon is about to be used.
+• Before use on set, a safety meeting must be held, and an announcement must be made to the cast and crew that a prop weapon is about to be used.

 • Treat all prop weapons as though they are real or loaded.